 Want to strike a dashing pose?
 Want to express something to your team?
-Or just wanna goof of with other players?
-Read on to learn how to use Gestures in Monster Hunter Rise (MH Rise) for the Nintendo Switch.
+Or just wanna goof off with other players?
+Read on to learn how to use Gestures in Monster Hunter Rise (MH Rise).
 Here, we discuss how to use the Gesture feature, its effects, and how to use Gestures.

 The Action Bar is an easy way to access the Gestures feature.
 By setting it preemptively then pressing the up or down button on the D-pad, you'll be able to easily access gestures and even other communication options like custom shoutouts and stickers!